nomp-org/libnomp/docs/developer-docs.rst

 be used to connect to the runner instance.

-Once connected to the runner instance, to continue the rest of the workflow type the following in the `libnomp` project directory
+Once connected to the runner instance, to continue the rest of the workflow type the following in the `libnomp` project directory:

 .. code-block:: bash